 Orange mayor Reg Kidd has welcomed the decision by Member for Calare Andrew Gee to take action over Bathurst City Council’s loss of federal migrant support funding, a change that could have had a flow-on impact for how services are delivered by Orange City Council.
 Read More

-The Orange Migrant Support Service provides information, referral and individual casework support to newly-arrived and socially-isolated migrants living in Orange, with outreach services to Cabonne, Forbes and Parkes shires.
+The Orange Migrant Support Service provides information, referral and individual casework support to newly-arrived refugees and vulnerable migrants living in Orange, with outreach services to Cabonne, Forbes and Parkes local government areas.
 Orange City Council’s Migrant Support Officer is funded through the Department of Social Services.

 The Aim of the Migrant Support Service is to:

-- Provide information, referral and casework services for migrants, and dependants of skilled migrants and refugees of up to 5 years residence in Australia;
+- Provide information, referral and casework services for refugees and vulnerable migrants of up to 5 years residence in Australia;

 - Provide community support through information sessions and group development;